7 Forms of Yoga for Strength Athletes

 6. Raja Yoga

-Those who are looking to yoga to bring about well-being and contentment, this Raja yoga is a great option.
+For those who are looking for yoga to bring about well-being and contentment, this Raja yoga is a great option.
 The focus of raja is in centering the life force around the spine and a point on the forehead known as the ‘third eye’.
 Another great choice for spirituality.

 7. Vini Yoga

 Choose the form of yoga that seems best for you or try them all.
-Endurance athletes, bodybuilders, and sedentary folks alike can benefit from yoga.
+Endurance athletes, bodybuilders, and sedentary folks alike can benefit from yoga for strength athletes.
 I know I did.
 You have no idea how much your flexibility is lacking until you try advanced yoga forms.
+By tailoring your yoga practice to your personal needs, you can optimize your training while promoting longevity and reducing injury risk.

 Share the Swole!